 The collection of papers should be of publishable quality.
-All papers need to be stand-along contributions, and therefore they need to be complete, original, include a comprehensive introductory and concluding section, with a review of the literature that enables to assess the student's original contribution.
+All papers need to be stand-alone contributions, and therefore they need to be complete, original, include a comprehensive introductory and concluding section, with a review of the literature that enables to assess the student's original contribution.
 The work should be approximately equivalent in quantity and quality to at least three articles of a standard acceptable by refereed journals.
 Where candidates have already had portions of their doctoral work accepted for publication in such journals, this is prima facie evidence of an adequate standard.
-The papers should be at least already submitted, if not accepted or published in international refereed journals.
+The papers should be in the process of being submitted, or at least they should be publishable papers in international refereed journals.
 If you choose the collection of article type of thesis, it is good practice to indicate the contribution of each author.

-To monitor the progress in research and in the thesis writing, a preliminary presentation and a thesis predefence will be scheduled during the fourth year.
+To monitor the progress in research and in the thesis writing, a preliminary presentation and a thesis pre-defence will be scheduled during the fourth year.
 The evaluation of fourth-year students is based on:

-- 1) progress in their dissertation; - 2) presentations made at seminars, workshops, conferences, etc.; - 3) preliminary thesis presentation and pre-defence - 4) a report that the student's supervisor will submit to the PhD Board before the pre-defence.
+1) Progress in their dissertation;

+- 2) Presentations made at seminars, workshops, conferences, etc.; - 3)At least 20 seminars per year among those offered by CMCC and the DAIS and DEC Departments; - 4) Preliminary thesis presentation and pre-defence; - 5) A report that the student's supervisor will submit to the PhD Board before the pre-defence.